osmosis-labs/osmosis/simulation/ADR.md

 ### Run memoryless state consistency tests

-On complex states, check that all of state is "consistent" acccording to various checks.
+On complex states, check that all of state is "consistent" according to various checks.
 (Known as "invariants" in the current SDK architecture)

 ### Make memory-ful property tests